UK software firm to develop new Living Lab digital platform

 UK-based software development company, SysMech, has been chosen by Energy Systems Catapult to help deliver a cloud-based Digital Integration Platform that will significantly upgrade our Living Lab.

 SysMech (Systems Mechanics Limited) specialise in large scale big data solutions, delivering real time analytics solutions for telecommunications operators, high volume IoT applications, government and large enterprise infrastructure monitoring projects.

-Living Lab 2.0 will be an agile and scalable real-world test environment for businesses innovating in the home energy market by upgrading existing homes from across the UK to become digitally connected smart-homes.
+The upgraded Living Lab will be an agile and scalable real-world test environment for businesses innovating in the home energy market by upgrading existing homes from across the UK to become digitally connected smart-homes.

 This national asset will provide innovators with a safe, affordable, shared space to the trial and demonstration energy products, services and business models with real consumers to de-risk and scale innovations for market.
 While also providing insights and evidence to help transform market arrangements, policies and regulations – as we move towards a Net Zero carbon future.

 A critical part of the upgraded Living Lab infrastructure is the development of a cloud-based Digital Integration Platform that acts as the intermediary – to intake, manage and analyse huge amounts of data – between the innovations being tested and the wide range of mainstream smart home devices and energy appliances within Living Lab homes.

 Based on SysMech’s Zen product, the Digital Integration Platform will be open and technology-agnostic, providing true interoperability and scalability to enable a range of innovative new products, services and business models to be trialled in hundreds and eventually thousands of UK homes.

 The upgraded Living Lab will significantly improve and expand on the Catapult’s existing Living Lab of 100 connected homes, where businesses can rapidly design and market-test heating products and services.